aquova/chip8-book/src/methods.md

 }
 ```

 These are pretty straightforward. `push` adds the given 16-bit value to the spot pointed to by the Stack Pointer, then moves the pointer to the next position. `pop` performs this operation in reverse, moving the SP back to the previous value then returning what is there.
-Note that attempting to pop an empty stack results in an underflow panic.
+Note that attempting to pop an empty stack results in an underflow panic[^1].
 You are welcome to add extra handling here if you like, but in the event this were to occur, that would indicate a bug with either our emulator or the game code, so I feel that a complete panic is acceptable.

 ## Font Sprites

 We haven't yet delved into how the Chip-8 screen display works, but the gist for now is that it renders *sprites* which are stored in memory to the screen, one line at a time.
-It is up to the game developer to correctly load their sprites in before copying them over.
+It is up to the game developer to correctly load their sprites before copying them over.
 However wouldn't it be nice if the system automatically had sprites for commonly used things, such as numbers?
 I mentioned earlier that our PC will begin at address 0x200, leaving the first 512 intentionally empty.
-Most modern emulators will use that space to store the sprite data for font characters of all the hexadecimal digits, that is characters of 0-9 and A-F. Strictly speaking, we could store this data at any fixed position in RAM, but this space is already defined as empty anyway.
-Each character is five bytes long, with each byte making up a row, thus the characters are 8x5 pixels each.
-To see how this works, make a note of the following diagram.
+Most modern emulators will use that space to store the sprite data for font characters of all the hexadecimal digits, that is characters of 0-9 and A-F. We could store this data at any fixed position in RAM, but this space is already defined as empty anyway.
+Each character is made up of eight rows of five pixels, with each row using a byte of data, meaning that each letter altogether takes up five bytes of data.
+The following diagram illustrates how a character is stored as bytes.

+[^1] *Underflow* is when the value of an unsigned variable goes from above zero to below zero.
+In some languages the value would then "roll over" to the highest possible size, but in Rust this leads to a runtime error and needs to be handled differently if desired.
+The same goes for values exceeding the maximum possible value, known as *overflow*.

 \newpage

 ![Chip-8 Font Sprite](img/font_diagram.png)

-On the left, we have how the font sprite will appear on screen.
-On the right, there is each row encoded into binary.
+On the right, each row is encoded into binary.
 Each pixel is assigned a bit, which corresponds to whether that pixel will be white or black. *Every* sprite in Chip-8 is eight pixels wide, which means a pixel row requires 8-bits (1 byte).
 The above diagram shows the layout of the "1" character sprite.
-The fonts sprites don't need all 8 bits of width, so they all have black right halves.
+The sprites don't need all 8 bits of width, so they all have black right halves.
 Sprites have been created for all of the hexadecimal digits, and are required to be present somewhere in RAM for some games to function.
 Later in this guide we will cover the instruction that handles these sprites, which will show how these are loaded and how the emulator knows where to find them.
 For now, we simply need to define them.
 We will do so with a constant array of bytes; at the top of `lib.rs`, add:

 ```rust
 const FONTSET_SIZE: usize = 80;